Criccieth Lifeboat StationCriccieth, Llŷn Peninsula

 The wonderful volunteers in the giftshop and station house are always happy to chat.
 They have a breadth of knowledge about the history of the station and have many interesting stories to tell.
 There’s information to read to learn more about the tales of the lifeboat station and it is great that their work is celebrated.
 Nine awards for gallantry have been awarded to this small station and they highlight the amazing life saving work done by all the volunteers.
 A worthy destination to visit whilst on the Llŷn Peninsula.

 Daily: 11am - 8pm

 Daily: 12pm - 4pm

 Opening hours can vary due to volunteer availability, so please do call ahead to check they are open if you're making a special trip.

 Lots of lovely picnic spots along Criccieth seafront.

-There's a small amount of free car parking right near the station and then can park along seafront further down the lane and then a larger pay and display carpark is a 2 minute drive away.
+There's a small amount of free car parking right near the station and you can park along seafront further down the lane.
+There is a larger pay and display car park a 2 minute drive away.

 Other useful info